 Footage depicts aftermath of US raid in Syria

-US Forces conducted an operation targeting the leader of the Islamic State terrorist group on Tuesday.
+US Forces conducted an operation targeting the leader of the Islamic State terror group on Tuesday.
 Before US troops could reach him, he set off a bomb, killing himself and his family.

 President Joe Biden described it as a "a final act of cowardice".